danielgtaylor/huma/README.md

 By default each operation has a 1 MiB reqeuest body size limit.

-When using the built-in model processing and the timeout is triggered, the server sends a 413 Request Entity Too Large as JSON with a message containing the maximum body size for this operation.
+When using the built-in model processing and the timeout is triggered, the server sends an error as JSON with a message containing the maximum body size for this operation.

 ```go
 app := cli.NewRouter("My API", "1.0.0")